MD/Master in Law (ML), Health Law Track

 - Apply to the Master in Law Program

-Submit the MD/ML online application.
+Review and follow the application instructions.
 Students are encouraged to contact Catharine Restrepo, Director of the MD/ML program, for more information.

 - Submit Master's Program Registration Form to the Combined Degree Office